Rainbow Bridge National Monument: Access

 Rainbow Bridge is one of the most accessible of the large arches of the world.
 It can be reached by a two-hour boat ride on Lake Powell from either of two marinas near Page, Arizona, followed by a mile-long walk (variable depending on Lake Powell water level) from the National Park wharf in Bridge Canyon.
 It is also possible to hike one or more days overland from a trailhead on the southwest side of Navajo Mountain (former site of Rainbow Lodge), which requires both hiking experience and a permit obtained from the Navajo Nation in Window Rock, Arizona.

 Size comparison

 Two other natural arches, Kolob Arch and Landscape Arch, both also in southern Utah, have confirmed spans several meters longer than Rainbow Bridge, but by most definitions of the terms they are considered to be arches rather than bridges.
 With a height of 290 ft Rainbow Bridge stands taller than either of its longer competitors, but it is outdone by Aloba Arch in Chad at 394 ft.
-The world's tallest (though less easily accessible) arch is Töshük Tagh, better known as Shipton's Arch, in China at an estimated 1,200 ft.
+The world's tallest (though less easily accessible) arch is Shipton's Arch in China, at an estimated 1,200 ft.
 Xianren Bridge (also known as Fairy Bridge), in Guangxi Province, China, with a span of about 295 ft, and a height of the opening of 210 ft, appears to be the natural bridge with the largest span in the world.